virezox/mech/readme.md

 ## Issues

 During this time I am trying to support myself, so I am requiring payment for all issues.
-That might change at a later date.
 Any issue without payment of at least 9 USD will be closed immediately.
 Payment can be made to one of:

 - https://github.com/sponsors/89z
 - <https://paypal.com/donate?hosted_button_id=UEJBQQTU3VYDY>